-The plain noodle $40 had to be ordered to have experience in all its glory.
-The texture had a nice al-dente bite, but it was missing the crunch you’d expect, the crunch we had at Mak’s the previous night.
+The plain noodle $40 had to be ordered to experience the bamboo technique in all its glory.
+The texture had a nice al-dente bite, but it was missing the crunch you’d expect, the same crunch we had at Mak’s the night before.

 When did I go?
 Nov 2016

 The damage: Expect to pay $90 per head for what we had (£9ish)

 The good: It’s a total honour to experience the dying art of bamboo pressed noodles, but the meal wasn’t on song, some hits and misses meant that it wasn’t that impactful.